kamshory/biller/README.md

 HTTP headers allow the client and the server to pass additional information with the request or the response.
 An HTTP header consists of its case-insensitive name followed by a colon '`:`', then by its value (without line breaks).
 Leading white space before the value is ignored.
 Some of headers used to make Inquiry Request and Payment are as follows:

 1. **X-timestamp**
-`X-timestamp` is the time stamp of the transaction with ISO Format in UTC.
+**`X-timestamp`** is the time stamp of the transaction with ISO Format in UTC.
 Time stamp can be used to validate the transaction time.
-For example **2019-12-31T23:59:59.999Z**
+For example `2019-12-31T23:59:59.999Z`.

 2. **X-api-key**
-`X-api-key` is used to identity the client.
+**`X-api-key`** is used to identity the client.

 3. **X-signature**
-`X-signature` is required for transaction such as Inquiry and Payment.
+**`X-signature`** is required for transaction such as Inquiry and Payment.
 Signature using _hmac_ and _sha256_ with request method, relative path, times tamp, hash of entity body, username and password as parameters.
 **Example**
 ```php
 function signature($method, $path, $body, $timestamp, $apikey, $password)